isontheline/pro.webssh.net/documentation/src/docs/documentation/pricing.md

 [^1]: Not available on these countries : China Mainland
 [^2]: TELNET is available since WebSSH 26.1
-[^3]: Serial Port Client is available since WebSSH 29.0
+[^3]: Serial Port Client is available since WebSSH 29.0, only on macOS